hensol/quickstart-mp/README.md

 # Helidon Example: quickstart-mp

-This example implements a simple Hello World REST service using MicroProfile
+This example implements a simple Hello World REST service using MicroProfile.

 ## Prerequisites